stjepano/filestore/README.md

 #### Uploading new files and overwriting existing ones

+##### POST /bucket-name/

-*POST /bucket-name/* - upload a file, this takes multipart form file with key file, file will be created with original filename
+Upload a file, this takes multipart form file with key file, file will be created with original filename

 Error responses: